rust-lang/rust-project-goals/src/2024h2/std-verification.md

 ## Summary

-Instrument a [fork of the standard library](https://github.com/model-checking/verify-rust-std) with safety contracts, and employ existing verification tools to verify the standard library.
+Instrument a fork of the standard library (the [verify-rust-std] repository) with safety contracts, and employ existing verification tools to verify the standard library.

 ## Motivation